Ladysmith Black Mambazo: 1993–2002

-The Apartheid system was officially abolished in 1991, and democratic general elections did not commence until 1994.
+Apartheid legislation was repealed in the early 1990s, and democratic general elections were held in 1994.
 The release of Nelson Mandela after 27 years imprisonment brought a celebratory album release - 1993's Liph' Iqiniso.
 Mandela (shortly after his release from prison) publicly stated that the members of Ladysmith Black Mambazo were "South Africa's cultural ambassadors".
 At Mandela's request, Ladysmith Black Mambazo accompanied the future President of South Africa to the Nobel Peace Prize ceremony in Oslo, Norway, in 1993.
 Mambazo sang again at President Mandela's inauguration in May 1994, and then later at his birthday celebrations.